Ronnilants/m431_ap24a_Jetpack/01_Documentation/01_IPERKA/06_assess.md

 ## Evaluate the plan
 - In our resource plan we had 104 available hours
 - In our estimated time consumption in the task list we needed 79 hours
-- Our personal goar was to need about 80 hours of those 104 available hours
+- Our personal goal was to need about 80 hours of those 104 available hours
 - We actually used about 40 hours for everything, from learning Unity to writing the assess part
 - Conclusion: We should have put alot more hours into the project and cooperate more with eachother.
-If we had put all the hours into it, our product would have been significantly better.
+If we had put all the hours into it, our product would have been significantly better and our documentation more detailed.